 - Final approval to board will be given when you Check-in at the airport.
 This is to ensure that you have met all the requirements and conditions (behavioral and size) needed to guarantee its safe transportation in the cabin of the airplane.
 If all the conditions are not met, then your dog must travel in the hold of the airplane, inside an appropriate carrier at no additional cost to you.

-Norwegian Air’s policies for flying with large ESA dog, in 2021, are as follows:
+Norwegian Air’s policies for flying with large ESA dogs, are as follows:

 - You’ll be assigned a suitable seat, and your ESA dog must lie or sit on the floor in front of you.

 - You will be required to present documentation from a licensed mental health doctor (e.g. psychiatrist, psychologist, licensed clinical social worker, including a medical doctor specifically treating the passenger’s mental or emotional disability).
 The document must state the following: